mileweb/docs-content-cdn/docs/edge-logic/supported-directives.md

 **Default**: `-` <br/>
 **Context**: http, server, location

-Defines conditions under which the response will not be taken from a cache.
-If at least one value of the string parameters is not empty and is not equal to “0” then the response will not be taken from the cache.
-This should be used if you know the content is not cacheable under those conditions:
+Defines conditions under which the response will not be taken from cache.
+If at least one value of the string parameters is not empty and is not equal to “0”, the response will not be taken from the cache.
+This should be used if you know the content is not cacheable according to the conditions above.
+Examples:
 ```nginx
 proxy_cache_bypass $cookie_nocache $arg_nocache$arg_comment;
 proxy_cache_bypass $http_pragma    $http_authorization;
 ```
-Please notice that this directive does not prevent the response from being save in the cache.
+This directive does not prevent the response from being save in the cache.
 That behavior is controlled by another directive [`proxy_no_cache`](#proxy_no_cache), and usually the two should be used together.

 ### [`proxy_cache_lock`](http://nginx.org/en/docs/http/ngx_http_proxy_module.html#proxy_cache_lock)